DiscoRiver/massh/README.md

 ## Contribute

 Any contributions are welcome within the scope of the package.
-Open and issue and let's discuss!
+Open an issue and let's discuss!

 ## Example: